 How are researchers talking to bees?

 The next step for Landgraf was to encode this information into a robot that he called RoboBee.
-Eventually, after seven or eight prototypes, Landgraf came up with a “bee” that could enter the hive, and it would essentially emit commands that the honeybees would obey.
-So Landgraf’s honeybee robot can tell the other bees to stop, and they do.
-It can also do something more complicated, which is the very famous waggle dance—it’s the communication pattern they use to convey the location of a nectar source to other honeybees.
-This is a very easy experiment to run, in a way, because you put a nectar source in a place where no honeybees from the hive have visited, you then instruct the robot to tell the honeybees where the nectar source is, and then you check whether the bees fly there successfully.
-And indeed they do.
-This result only happened once, and scientists are not sure why it worked or how to replicate it.
-But it is still an astounding result.*
+Eventually, after seven or eight prototypes, he came up with a “bee” that could enter the hive, and it would essentially emit commands that the honeybees would obey.
+So Landgraf's honeybee robot can tell the other bees to stop, and they do.
+It can also do something more complicated, which is the very famous waggle dance—it's the communication pattern they use to convey the location of a nectar source to other honeybees.
+This is a very easy experiment to run, in a way, because you put a nectar source in a place where no honeybees from the hive have visited.
+You then instruct the robot to tell the honeybees where the nectar source is, and then you check whether the bees fly there successfully.
+And indeed, they do.
+This result happened only once, and scientists are not sure why it worked or how to replicate it.
+But it is still an astounding result.

 This raises a lot of philosophical and ethical questions.
-You could imagine such a system being used to protect honeybees—you could tell honeybees to fly to safe nectar sources and not polluted ones that had, let’s say, high levels of pesticides.
+You could imagine such a system being used to protect honeybees—you could tell honeybees to fly to safe nectar sources and not polluted ones that had, let's say, high levels of pesticides.
 You could also imagine this could be a tool to domesticate a previously wild species that we have only imperfectly domesticated or to attempt to control the behavior of other wild species.
-And the insights about the level of sophistication and the degree of complex communication in nonhumans raises some very important philosophical questions about the uniqueness of language as a human capacity.
+The insights about the level of sophistication and the degree of complex communication in nonhumans raise some very important philosophical questions about the uniqueness of language as a human capacity.

 What impact is this technology having on our understanding of the natural world?